 We pursue a number of extensions and robustness checks to the results described in Sections 5a and 5b.
 First, given that the achievement results for the subject-specific WEST-E tests are quite similar to the results for the basic skills WEST-B tests, a natural question is whether WEST-E test scores provide any more signal about future teacher effectiveness than is already contained in the WEST-B test scores.
 To investigate this, we estimate models of the relationships between WEST-E scores and student performance in middle and high school math controlling for each teacher's WEST-B scores.
 In middle school math, estimates from models based on within-school comparisons suggest that WEST-E MLM and WEST-E Math test scores do provide additional signal about future teacher effectiveness beyond WEST-B scores.
 That said, this does not appear to be the case in high school math, and perhaps more surprisingly, it does not appear to be the case when we investigate relationships between WEST-E scores and student performance in ninth-grade biology controlling for each teacher's WEST-B scores.
-This suggests that the large and statistically significant relationships between WEST-E scores and student performance in ninth-grade biology can largely be explained by the relationships with WEST-B scores.
+This suggests that the large and statistically significant relationships between WEST-E scores and student performance in ninthgrade biology can largely be explained by the portion of the WEST-E scores that are already captured in the basic-skills test.